-The MSDH strives for excellence in government, cultural competence in carrying out its mission, and local solutions to local problems.
-The MSDH identifies its values as:
+The Mississippi State Department of Health strives for excellence in government, cultural competence in carrying out its mission, and local solutions to local problems.
+MSDH identifies its values as:

 • Health Equity

 We believe in achieving the highest level of health for all Mississippians by partnering with communities and other organizations to address avoidable inequalities and equalize the conditions of health.